roryk/bipy/README.md

     sample1_rep2_1.fastq
     sample1_rep2_2.fastq

-These files should be in the directory specified in the input_dir field of the YAML file. bipy will find all of the fastq files in all subdirectories of input_dir as well.
+These files should be in the directory specified in the data field of the YAML file. bipy will find all of the fastq files in all subdirectories of input_dir as well.

 ## Contributors
 Thank you to Brad Chapman, Oliver Hoffman, John Hutchinson, Sara Dempster, Giles Hall and Georgios Marnellos for their contributions.